mathgladiator/adama-lang/reference/src/guide/anonymous.md

 }
 ```

-The primary way of getting access to a particular element is via the index lookup operator (**[]**).
-The result of the index operator has a particular twist on the result type.
-For instance, the following code:
+The primary way of accessing a particular element in an array is through the index lookup operator (```[int]```).
+However, the result of the index operator has a particular twist in Adama's type system, which aims to maximize safety.
+Specifically, the index operator always returns a maybe type, which means that the result may or may not exist.
+This approach helps to prevent errors and ensure that the code is always properly typed and safe.

+For example, consider the following code snippet, which attempts to access the second element in an array:

 ```adama
 @construct {